madsjulia/Mads.jl/docs/src/Examples/blind_source_separation/blind_source_separation.md

 # Blind Source Separation using Unsupervised Machine Learning

-[MADS](http://madsjulia.github.io/Mads.jl) is applied to perform Unsupervised Machine Learning and extract (separate) mixed signals (signautes) present in synthetic datasets.
+[MADS](http://madsjulia.github.io/Mads.jl) is used to perform unsupervised machine learning and extract (separate) mixed signals (signatures) present in synthetic datasets.

-Frequently, there are several different physical phenomena, processes, or mechanisms that may can cause different transients in the observed data.
-There transients may have different spatiotemporal patterns.
+Frequently, several different physical phenomena, processes, or mechanisms can cause transients in the observed data.
+These transients may have different spatiotemporal patterns.

-The discovery of the hidden (latent) signatures (sources/signals) caused by the underlaying physical processes can be challenging.
+The discovery of the hidden (latent) signatures (sources/signals) caused by the underlying physical processes can be challenging.

 For example, in the case of water-level (hydraulic pressure) data, these might be barometric pressure fluctuations, tidal effects, pumping effects, etc.
 In the case of geochemical contamination problems, these may represent a mixture of different groundwater types (contaminant sources) with different initial geochemical compositions.

-The separation of the different signals observed in the data is important for many tasks including site characterization, model conceptualization and setup.
+The separation of the different signals observed in the data is important for many tasks, including site characterization, model conceptualization, and setup.

-Below a series of synthetic examples are presented how transient data can be used to identify (separate/unmix) the original signals.
+Below, we present a series of synthetic examples showing how transient data can be used to identify (separate/unmix) the original signals.

 More complicated Blind Source Separation (BSS) analyses can be found in our papers (see references below).

-All the analyses presented below using [`examples/blind_source_separation.jl`](https://github.com/madsjulia/Mads.jl/blob/master/examples/blind_source_separation/blind_source_separation.jl).
+All the analyses presented below are performed using [`examples/blind_source_separation.jl`](https://github.com/madsjulia/Mads.jl/blob/master/examples/blind_source_separation/blind_source_separation.jl).

 See also the related [Jupyter notebook](https://github.com/madsjulia/Mads.jl/blob/master/notebooks/blind_source_separation/blind_source_separation.ipynb).

 ## Synthetic Sources (Case 1)

-Here, synthetic sources are generated using sine functions and random noise
+Here, synthetic sources are generated using sine functions and random noise.

 ### Original signals (assumed unknown)